dwaqaddi/simple-instagram-slideshow/readme.txt

 == Frequently Asked Questions ==

-= Cann you add a 'Like' function =
+= Can you add a "Like" function =

 Unfortunately, the Instagram API does not allow that.
 You can just output the number of "hearts" or you could "heart" your own pictures.
 To be able to get a visitor to "heart" a picture right in the widget, the visitor would need to allow your website read/write access to their account.
-It is highly unlikely a visitor would do that – just to "heart" an image.
+It's highly unlikely a visitor would do that – just to "heart" an image.

 = Trouble generating images =